Kakarot-2000/Project-Illumina/README.md

 ```
   python app.py
 ```
-- Enter localhost address in browser
+- Enter localhost address in browser.

+Note : Make sure there is good lighting in the room to get better accuracy.

 Thats it ^_^